g-clef/g-clef.github.io/lab/hardware.md

 #### Hard drives

 Hard drives were the most expensive part of this whole project.
 The Google boxes can hold 6 SAS drives each, and the Drobo another 8.
-Buying 1-TB or greater drives adds up fast when you're buying 20 of them.
-I scrounged what I could from other systems I'd had lying around over the years, but mostly I just had to suck it up and buy some.
+The cost of 1-TB or greater drives adds up fast when you're buying 20 of them.
+I scrounged what I could from other systems I'd had lying around over the years (especially the previous iterations of the lab), but eventually I just had to suck it up and buy some hard drives.

-For the servers, since they have 6 bays, you could theoretically have 6 volumes on each server, each as a standalone RAID 0.
-As mentioned earlier, I'm optimizing some of this setup to minimize my time spent managing it, so I didn't do that.
-I configured the drives as 3 sets of RAID-1's.
-One RAID was for the OS (and I bought smaller drives for this set, since the OS won't need that much storage), the other two were for the container storage (more on this when we talk about the LXD configuration).
-I realize that RAID-1 is slower than RAID-0, but I'm willing to trade that speed for redundancy...I only go down to the basement to look at these servers once a month or so, and I want them to be able to absorb a failure or two in that time without taking the whole system down.
+For the servers, since they have 6 bays, you could theoretically have 6 volumes on each server, each as a standalone RAID 0, which would maximize the storage space available on the servers.
+I didn't do that, for a couple reasons.

+First, local storage on the servers isn't actually that useful.
+I'm trying to design so that all the storage I actually *care* about is on the NAS.
+So having tons of storage on the server doesn't really help that cause.

+Second, I'm optimizing this setup to minimize my time spent managing it.
+Maximizing the storage with RAID 0 also maximizes the effect of a single drive failure.
 One frustrating thing I've found is that SAS drives fail...often.
-To a certain extent when you're talking about 20 (or more if you're a datacenter manager) this is just a law of averages: if a drive is going to fail on average after 5 years, you should expect 5 of them to have one failure across them each year.
+To a certain extent when you're talking about 20 (or more if you're a datacenter manager) this is just a law of
+averages: if a drive is going to fail on average after 5 years, you should expect 5 of them to have one failure across them each year.
 With 20 that turns into one failure every few months.
 That's a bit of an exaggeration (if drives were really failing that often it would quickly become cheaper to do this in the cloud), but I did have a lot of trouble with drives dying either at or quite soon after delivery.

-So I ended up buying a 2 spares, just so that I didn't have to deal with delivery waits to fix dead drives.
+So I configured the server drives as 3 sets of RAID-1's.
+One RAID was for the OS (and I bought smaller drives for this set, since the OS won't need that much storage), the other two were for the container storage.
+I realize that RAID-1 is slower than RAID-0, but I'm willing to trade that speed for redundancy...I only go down to the basement to look at these servers once a month or so, and I want them to be able to absorb a failure or two in that time without taking the whole system down.

 #### Network